-Why I'm Trying My Hardest to Accept the Limitations That Come With Being Sick
+Why I'm Trying to Accept the Limitations That Come With Being Sick

 After finishing my chores on a particularly bad pain and fatigue day, I lay down in bed.
 I pulled my weighted blanket over me.